Son of late Chechen warlord reported killed in Syria

 Russia, which has shielded Assad from concerted international pressure to end the bloodshed by vetoing three Western-backed U.N.
 Security Council resolutions, says some of those fighting the government are foreign "terrorists".

-A Russian diplomat said in March that there were at last 15,000 foreign fighters battling Assad's government.
+A Russian diplomat said in March that there were at last 15,000 foreign fighters battling Assad's government, though officials in Chechnya's Kremlin-backed government have said nobody from the region is fighting in Syria.

-Chechnya's Kremlin-backed regional leader, Ramzan Kadyrov, said on Thursday that "no Russian citizens of Chechen nationality are fighting in Syria on any side", but indicated insurgents or Chechens living abroad could be doing so.

-"Chechens are not fighting in Syria - at least we can very responsibly say that about residents of the Chechen Republic," Kadyrov told reporters.
-"As for Gelayev ... and others like him, they have no homeland - they lost it long ago."

 The body of Gelayev was brought to Chechnya and he was buried there in his ancestral village, the reports said.